protontypes/open-sustainable-technology/README.md

 ## Earth Climate Datasets and Tools

+- [cf-conventions](https://github.com/cf-convention/cf-conventions) - The conventions for CF (Climate and Forecast) metadata are designed to promote the processing and sharing of files created with the NetCDF API.
 - [GHCN](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn) - An observations database from meteorologic stations around the globe.
 Daily and monthly resolution data are available with the longest records up to 175 years.
 - [CRU TS](https://crudata.uea.ac.uk/cru/data/hrg/) - The gridded archive of the Climatic Research Unit (University of East Anglia) and NCAS.
 The dataset was derived by the interpolation of monthly climate observations from extensive networks of weather stations.
 - [E-OBS](https://www.ecad.eu/download/ensembles/download.php) - The detailed gridded observations data archive for the whole Europe.